 - 1. The Master's programme is divided into three specializations.
 Each student chooses a specialization and within that specialization a course programme consisting of units of study.
 Article B4.2 lists all the Master's courses that are part of the programme. - 2.
 Students can specialise in: - Mathematical Systems Theory, Applied Analysis and Computational Science (SACS) - Operations Research (OR) - Mathematics of Data Science (MDS) - 3.
 The Master's programme is a two-year programme.
 The curriculum consists of the following elements: - a.
 A minimum of 17 ECs in common courses (as referred to in articles B4.2 4.5). - b.
-At least one Mastermath course (national courses offered via elo.mastermath.nl as referred to in articles B4.2 4.5) - c.
-In addition to a and b. mathematics courses of a Master's level so that the programme intended learning outcomes are met and the student satisfies the requirements of the chosen specialization - d.
+At least one Mastermath course (national courses offered via elo.mastermath.nl as referred to in articles B4.2 4.5). - c.
+In addition to a and b. mathematics courses of a Master's level so that the programme intended learning outcomes are met and the student satisfies the requirements of the chosen specialization. - d.
 Enough electives added to the above courses so that the number of ECs adds up to at least 60 EC. - e.
-20 EC on internship - f.
-40 EC on final project. - g.
-The Master's programme may contain a maximum of 10 ECs of homologation courses of bachelor level.
-Articles B4.3 to B4.5 provide further details on the Master's programme for each specialization Articles B4.3 to B4.5 provide further details on the Master's programme for each specialization.
+20 EC on Internship. - f.
+40 EC on Final Project. - g.
+The Master's programme may contain a maximum of 10 ECs of homologation courses of bachelor level, if these are needed for the successful completion of the programme.

+Articles B4.3 to B4.5 provide further details on the Master's programme for each specialization.